-Yes - the Agencia Tributaria will now about your crypto.
+Yes - the Agencia Tributaria will know about your crypto.
+Here's how:

 All this to say - you should declare any gains or income you have from crypto investments.
 The penalties for crypto tax evasion are steep - up to five times higher than the amount you failed to declare and potentially prison time too.